wenbsu/wenbsu.github.io/Peppa Pig/season-1/03-Polly Parrot.md

-Peppa and her family are visiting Granny Pig and Grandpa
+Peppa and her family are visiting Granny Pig and Grandpa Pig.
-Pig.
 Granny Pig!
 Grandpa Pig!
-Ganggy Ig!
-Baba Ig!
+Granny Pig!
+Grandpa Pig!
 Hello, my little ones.
 Come inside,
 We have a surprise.
 What is it?
 We have a new pet.
 Can you guess What it is?
-Dine-saw?
+Dinosaur?
 No, it's not a dinosaur.
 Come and see.
 Granny Pig and Grandpa Pig have a pet parrot.
 Peppa, George, this is our pet parrot.